Wallet architecture

 This means that your private key is never actually stored anywhere - only its encrypted shards are.
 Even when a transaction is signed, the private key is not reconstructed - web3auth's enterprise-grade full MPC technology allows for signature creation without ever reconstructing the private key.
 The procces is similar to zero-knowledge proofs.

 At this point your wallet's security is already comparable to cold wallets - similar setups are used by most crypto funds and VCs to secure their holdings.
 Also, as both private key shards are stored in the cloud, your wallet will seamlessly 'travel' with you from device to device - all you need to do to access it is sign in to your GoodCrypto account.
 Yet, this setup is 'semi-custodial' as two third parties together control your private key (we and web3auth).
-While none of the parties can access your funds on their own, theoretically, should they collude or get breached at the same time, together they could access your funds.
+While none of the parties can access your funds on their own, purely theoretically, should they collude or get breached at the same time, together they could access your funds.

 The first factor